 True Crime Diva’s Thoughts

 There is little information available on this case.
-I could not find anything on it after 1994, other than one Daily Mail article talking about Covid-19 and the Crossroads Hotel and briefly mentioning Carmen.
+I could not find anything on it after 1994, except one Daily Mail article about Covid-19 and the Crossroads Hotel and briefly mentioning Carmen.

 The lack of media coverage is probably because of the circumstances surrounding Carmen’s disappearance, and the Coroner determined she died of an accidental overdose at the sex party.

 While I believe that is how she died, I can’t help but wonder a little bit about Milat’s possible involvement.
-He picked up his victims along Hume Highway not far from the Crossroads Hotel.
+He picked up his victims along Hume Highway near the Crossroads Hotel.
 She is around the same age as his female victims and had a similar appearance.

 I could not find anything on who last saw Carmen outside the Crossroads Hotel.
 It was after the party, and she was heading to her home.
 The sighting does not fit with Dummett’s account of what happened to Carmen.